edcres/house-mate/README.md

 # house-mate

-App meant for house mates to share a list of items to buy and chores to do in the house.
+App meant for housemates to share a list of items to buy and chores to do in the house.

 - Users first create a group ID and a user ID is created automatically
 - Once the group is created in a firestore database, other users can join the group using the group id
 - Users can add shopping and chore items with more data (like priority and who added it)
-- All this data is shared in realtime among members of the group
+- All this data is shared in real time among members of the group

 (Only the Android version is completed)